dadaynamo/EDS_GEN/README.md

   --type <type>                 Specify the type of sequences (Raw, Eds, Eds-intensive, Test)
                                  Example: --type [R, E, I, T]

-  --output <outputfile>          Specify the name of the output file.
+  --output <outputfile>          Specify the name of the output file without the extension.
-                                 Example: --output result.txt
+                                 Example: --output result

   --totSize <TOTsize>               Set the maximum size of the generated output.
                                  Example: --size 1000